 Iconography students have extraordinary encounters with God.
 Recently, my icon painting group worked on the image of the Doubting Thomas.
 One student had just buried his beloved life partner because of a long bought with cancer.
-As St. Thomas reaches out to be affirmed by the risen Lord, Jeff recalled his yearning to see his friend again, to be by his side.
+In the image St. Thomas reaches out to the risen Lord fro affirmation.
+Jeff recalled his yearning to see and touch his friend again, to be by his side.
 As Thomas reaches out for validation of Christ’s continued existence, Jeff realized he is not alone.
 He recognized an additional dimension found in death.
 Painting that icon image gave him peace and reassurance to move into a new relationship with his beloved.
 Authentic, unpredictable, and intimate experiences of iconography are many.

 Theologians and iconographers alike appreciated how God speaks to us through a thousand brush strokes and the quiet time required for painting them.